RudyTurnquest/Cisco-Catalyst-3550-Configuration/README.md

 # Takeaways
-I'm glad I purchased this switch.
+I'm glad I purchased the Cisco 3550 as a project to help me prepare for the CCNA and get also get shands on experience.
 There are just some things a virtual lab doesn't teach.
 One example is understanding the physical interface layout.
 I assumed the interface layout was horizontal but turns out, it goes vertically.
 Getting to use the console cable and Putty to connect to the switch was interesting.
 It felt liked I was actually on the job.
 When connecting to the switch via Putty, I did not know that 'Enter' had to be pressed to activate the console screen.
-Unfortunately, I ended up waiting for some time before pressing the enter key.
+Unfortunately, I ended up waiting for some time before actually pressing the enter key.
 Also on the switch, there's a autolock feature that (i dont recall) isnt in Packet Tracer.
 If inactive for 10 minutes, it locks.
+Configuring the device was straight forward but came to a full stop when I could not ping the PCs.
+After doing some extensive troubleshooting, I discoverd that the firewalls (on both PCs) needed to be disabled.
+It was a exciting experience and I look forward to doing more labs with this switch.